muazsh/MemoryManager/README.md

 # Limitations:
 - The tool assumes a continuous stack memory space, which is not of C++ standard, but for most if not all compilers the stack is a whole and not fragmented.
-- Due to C++ runtime implementation where last stack frame which should have been removed is stand still in the stack, the tool might miss some leaks because it still can find references to those leaks in the stack, see the examples in main.cpp.
+- Due to C++ runtime implementation where the last stack frame which should have been removed stands still in the stack, the tool might miss some leaks because it still can find references to those leaks in the stack, see the examples in main.cpp.
-- The tool provides 2 levels of leaks:
-  - Leaks have references in the stack.
-  - Leaks have no references in the stack but ones in heaps which have pointers in the stack point to them.